greenhas/spg_website/content/Myself/more-unfinished-thoughts-on-games-and-living-ones-values.md

 ---
+type: ["macro"]
 date: 2023-09-17T20:36:05-04:00
 title: "more unfinished thoughts on games and living one's values"
-tags: ["macro","Myself","TTRPGs","Lotus Dimension","values","Leo Tolstoy","The Kingdom of God is Within You","Miguel Sicart","XIII","The Ethics of Computer Games","comics","BD","Stardew Valley","Axis and Allies","anarchism","Christian anarchism"]
+tags: ["TTRPGs","Lotus Dimension","values","Leo Tolstoy","The Kingdom of God is Within You","Miguel Sicart","XIII","The Ethics of Computer Games","comics","BD","Stardew Valley","Axis and Allies","anarchism","Christian anarchism"]
 ---
 A couple of weeks ago, I [wrote about](https://spencergreenhalgh.com/myself/on-games-and-values/) buying a copy of *Lotus Dimension*, an indie TTRPG that encourages players to find non-violent solutions to problems.
 I haven't made my way through the whole rulebook yet—I've been busy, and frankly, it's a bit dense.
 It's a bit crunchier than I would have expected from an indie TTRPG focused on an interesting premise, and I'm frankly not sure if it will live up to my initial excitement.
 That said, I really ought to read through the rest of it before I come to any conclusions.